Here’s how to make it happen every time—step by step.

 How Should a T-Shirt Fit?

 This one seems simple, right?
 Au contraire, fit plays an equally essential role with this staple like everything else.
 Too long and you’re going for a swim, too short and you’re approaching dangerous midriff territory.
-The arms on your t-shirt should be in between your shoulder and elbow and be on the slimmer side, the length should hit just below your belt and the width should leave room for the imagination without no billowing.
+The arms on your t-shirt should be in between your shoulder and elbow and be on the slimmer side, the length should hit just below your belt and the width should leave room for the imagination without billowing.

 How Should Jeans Fit?